-Fancy making this Pear, Blueberry, Ginger & Barley Crumble?
+Fancy making this Pear, Blueberry, Ginger And Barley Crumble?

 A simple, seasonal crumble using barley flakes instead of oats.
 The barley adds a crunchy, nutty flavour and is the star of the whole grain, seeded topping.